yzh44yzh/elixir_course/lesson_10/10_05_using_gen_server.md

 A special case where deep-copying doesn't take place involves binaries larger than 64 bytes.
 (TODO kbytes?)
 These are maintained on a special shared binary heap.

-### Long init

-delayed init, different implementations

-### call timeout

-When request times out, it isn't removed from the mailbox.
-A timeout means you give up waiting on the response, but the message is still in mailbox and will be processed at some point.

-### Deadlock